-The Directors' Plan provides for non-employee directors of the Company to receive option grants upon initial appointment as a director and annually thereafter in connection with the Company's annual general meeting of shareholders.
+The Directors' Plan provides for non-employee directors of the Company to receive option grants upon initial appointment as a director and annually thereafter in connection with the Company's annual general meeting of shareholders if they are continuing to serve as a director at such time.
 Under the Directors' Plan, the Company initially reserved 250,000 shares for such awards.
 The number of shares available under the Directors' Plan may be increased annually on July 1st of each year, from 2007 until 2015, by an amount equal to the number of shares granted during the prior calendar year under the Directors' Plan.
-As of September 30, 2006, there were options outstanding to purchase an aggregate of 12,018 common shares under the Directors' Plan.
+As of March 31, 2007, there were options outstanding to purchase an aggregate of 26,643 common shares under the Directors' Plan.

-A summary of the Company's share option activity and related information for the three months ended September 30, 2006 is as follows:
+A summary of the Company's share option activity and related information for the nine months ended March 31, 2007 is as follows: